murikistudio/simple-gui-transitions/README.md

 Designed for **Godot 4.x** (3.x version available [here](https://github.com/murikistudio/simple-gui-transitions/tree/godot-3)).
 See the example scene on `addons/simple-gui-transitions/example` to see this plugin in action.

+## Installation
+- Install the plugin through the [AssetLib](https://godotengine.org/asset-library/asset/2134) **or** copy the plugin `addons` folder to your project's directory
+- Enable the plugin on `Project > Project Settings > Plugins`
+- Reload your current project

-## Project Settings
+## Global Settings
-The default transition settings can be set on `Project Settings > GUI Transitions > Config` (you may need to enable `Advanced Settings` to see this section).
+The default transition settings can be set on `Project > Project Settings > GUI Transitions > Config` (you may need to enable `Advanced Settings` to see this section).
-Those settings will be applied on top of any default property on the node `GuiTransition`.
+Those settings will be applied on top of any `Default` property on the node `GuiTransition`.
 This is useful to increase or decrease the speed of transitions on the whole project, for example.
 See each property description below.

 ## Node `GuiTransition`
 The node `GuiTransition` is responsible for transitioning a specific layout.